 Now to answer the question burning in your minds (other than “It took you guys this long to get to HMNS?
 What sort of science nerds are you?”
 That’s two questions.
 And, look, they close at 5pm everyday and we like to have more than 4 hours and 4000 less kids after that last Saturday brunch mimosa wears off to look around a museum.
 What about Sunday?
 You ask too many questions.): What you see above is the fossil skull of Quetzalcoatlus northropi, a late Mesozoic pterosaur.
-In English, a horned carnivorous crane with bat wings that was as big as a two-storey house, lived at the same time as terrestrial dinosaurs and swooped them up and carried them off like they were an adorable bunny you once left on the front lawn to run off and watch cartoons.
+In English, a horned carnivorous crane with bat wings that was as big as a two-storey house, lived at the same time as terrestrial dinosaurs and swooped down to carry those dinosaurs off like they were an adorable bunny you once left on the front lawn to run off and watch cartoons.
 That is, if Quetzalcoatlus flew. *shudder*

 So I stood right under this beak and wondered what it would be like to live in the Late Cretaceous and look up one day to see it coming at me.
 (Not a completely unreasonable scenario in space, if not in time, given that the first Quetzal remains were discovered in Big Bend National Park.)
 Then I realized the metal wire holding the whole fossil up could snap and the beak could come at and gore me, resulting in a 65-million-year-old irony.
 Shuffling away from Calculated Point Of Impact, I noticed that eyeless crane-bat-unicorn had a friend.
 Swell.